MrLoh/thesis-davidson/manuscript.md

 - He rejects Conventionalism [-@Davidson:1984cc] based on his argument for the primacy of ideolect, placing the social aspect of language in Epystemology [-@Davidson:1994sa].
 - Rejecting positivist and cartesian Epistemology, he sees knowledge of self, world, and others as interdependent [-@Davidson:1991tv].
 - His Unified Theory [-@Davidson:1980tu] aims to captures the essence [-@Davidson:1995ct] of mind, language, and action.
-- He compares his philosophy to Spinoza [-@Davidson:1999sc] and Plato and Gadamer [-@Davidson:1997gp].
+- He discusses similarities between his philosophy and that of Spinoza [-@Davidson:1999sc] and Plato and Gadamer [-@Davidson:1997gp].